Winter 2001 Volume 9, Issue 4

-It was just such a request that put me into contact with the records of St. Thomas School and Home, Great Falls, Montana.
+It was just such a request that put me into with the records of St. Thomas School and Home, Great Falls, Montana.
 Established by the sisters at Columbus Hospital in 1908, the orphanage moved to a permanent facility in 1910.
 Although the Home closed in 1981, the ministry continues today as St. Thomas Child and Family Center.
 A staff member there requested historical material in preparation for the reunion of former residents--known affectionately as the "Tommys"--which is held biannually, alternating between Great Falls and Spokane.

 A trip to our Spokane facility, where the former St. Ignatius Province records are housed, revealed an abundance of photographs and scrapbooks, and a wonderful book of reminiscences compiled by Tim Kennedy, whose father was a "Tommy" (Archives and Accounts of the St. Thomas Orphans Home, 1999).
 I would use these resources, coupled with rare 16mm movie footage and the wonders of software, to provide the reunion attendees with a digital scrapbook that all could enjoy without handling the precious originals.

 What's more, I learned something about one of the sisters' oldest but perhaps least recognized ministries, the care of orphans and children in need.
 The word "orphanage" nearly always conjures up Dickensian imagery of children wearing rags, living in filth and watched over by unfeeling administrators and vindictive school masters.
 A reporter writing for a Great Falls newspaper in January 1910, prior to the grand opening of the new St. Thomas Home, referred to the orphans as "stray mites of humanity," while describing the building itself in glowing terms.

 The photographs and reminiscences available in our collections tell a far different story than one might suspect.